LIST: COVID-19 case numbers in Hampshire County

-(WWLP) – Hampshire County is ranked the 2nd highest county in western Massachusetts with the most COVID-19 cases totaling 921 according to the Department of Public Health.
+(WWLP) – Hampshire County is ranked the second-highest county in western Massachusetts with the most COVID-19 cases totaling 943 according to the Department of Public Health.

 - South Hadley – 142